floriandejonckheere/utu-thesis/thesis/chapters/09-conclusion.typ

 We comprehensively described the architecture of our tool, and discussed the technical implementation details.

 Finally, we evaluated the effectiveness of our solution using a case study on a real-world monolith application.
-We concluded that our solution is able to identify microservice candidates with an acceptable level of quality, and that it can be used as a basis for further research and development in this area.
+We concluded that our solution is able to meet the requirements we set for it, and that it generates a decomposition of suitable quality.
+The tool is flexible in use, and can be easily extended to support other programming languages, and clustering algorithms.

 #pagebreak()